Quinoa is the seed of a plant known scientifically as Chenopodium quinoa.

 Quinoa is high in many plant compounds, especially antioxidants.
 Some of the undesirable plant compounds can be eliminated by soaking, washing, or roasting prior to cooking.

 Nutritious and rich in many minerals and plant compounds, quinoa can be a healthy addition to your diet.

-Some data shows that quinoa may increase your overall nutritional intake and help reduce blood sugar and triglycerides.
+Some data show that quinoa may increase your nutritional intake and help reduce blood sugar and triglycerides.